-Interest Rate Rish
+Interest Rate Risk

-We had cash, cash equivalents and marketable securities, comprised primarily of bank deposits, money market funds, corporate bonds and U.S. treasury securities, totaling \$124.8 million as of July 31, 2018.
+As of October 31, 2018, we had cash, cash equivalents and marketable securities, comprised primarily of bank deposits, money market funds, U.S. treasury securities, and corporate bonds, totaling \$107.0 million.
 The primary objective of our investments is the preservation of capital to fulfill liquidity needs.
 We do not enter into investments for trading or speculative purposes.